codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 - Set up the **QuickBooks Online Sandbox** integration

-   We've chosen QuickBooks Online because it offers a free trial account with access to realistic accounts payable data through a sandbox companies.
-You might want to use a different integration instead, but make sure it includes access to sandbox data.

 - Configure Link to use the demo app's redirect URL
 - Enable the required data types
 - Choose an installation method: either install the demo app locally or run our hosted version